Skip to main content

 Your Google Business Profile

 If your church hasn't claimed its Google Business Profile, this is the single highest-impact thing you can do, and it's free.
 This is the listing that shows up when someone searches your church name or browses Google Maps for churches nearby.
 Making sure your hours, address, description, and photos are current takes about an hour, and it directly affects how many people discover your church online.
+For a detailed strategy on optimizing your church's Google Business Profile for local discovery and improving your church website's SEO, read our article on Google Business Profile for Churches: A 2026 Local Discovery Playbook.

 A Clear "Plan Your Visit" Experience

 When someone finds your church website for the first time, can they quickly answer three questions: When are services?
 Where are you?
 What should I expect?
 If those answers aren't obvious within a few seconds, you're losing potential visitors.
 A simple "Plan Your Visit" page with service times, a map, parking info, and a friendly photo can make a real difference.
+For more on creating a welcoming online presence, explore Your Church's Digital Welcome Mat: Website Must-Haves That Help New Visitors Show Up.

 Basic Website Speed